Are Stock Buybacks Starving the Economy?

 A related issue is that buybacks draw money away from investment; a dollar spent repurchasing a share is a dollar that cannot be spent on new machinery, an acquisition, entry into a new market, or anything else.
 Researchers at Deloitte point out that buybacks and dividends have soared as a share of GDP, whereas investment in equipment and infrastructure has remained unchanged.
 And new research by Germán Gutiérrez and Thomas Philippon of New York University suggests growing business concentration, a lack of competition, and short-term thinking on the part of investors have all contributed to firms “spend[ing] a disproportionate amount of free cash flows buying back their shares,” fostering an environment of “investment-less growth.”

 Then there is the effect on workers.
 Chief executive officers are the workers who benefit the most from buybacks, Milani and Tung argue, given that they are often primarily compensated with stock.
-On the other hand, salaried, hourly-wage, and contract employees generally get nothing when companies buy their own shares.
+On the other hand, salaried, hourly wage, and contract employees generally get nothing when companies buy their own shares.
 With the purchasing power of the minimum wage low, unions all but defunct in the private sector, and less and less competition among employers, workers have no recourse to demand more money, even if there is plenty to be distributed to them.
-Buybacks have perhaps thus helped stoke the extraordinary levels of income and wealth inequality the country has seen in the last 30 years, and particularly since the Great Recession.
+Buybacks have perhaps thus helped stoke the extraordinary levels of income and wealth inequality the country has seen in the past 30 years, and particularly since the Great Recession.
 (Milani and Tung are careful not to draw a causal relationship between stagnant worker pay and rising buybacks, but other analysts have.)

 Both by increasing inequality and reducing corporate investment, and thus productivity gains, buybacks might be bad for the overall economy, too.
 A high-inequality economy is one with less consumer spending and demand across the board, thus one with a lower GDP.
 A low-investment economy is a more sclerotic and less innovative one, and thus one with a lower GDP.